-The Anglo-Saxons were the first to coin the word “kinsman.”
-Then, it pertained to any male relative; specifically, a brother.
-Today, here in Pittsburgh, the noun represents the name of a meticulously curated menswear boutique in Lawrenceville.
-Owned and solely operated by founder Courtney Powell, Kinsman Shop fosters everything its Old English roots suggest: camaraderie, community, family.
+The Anglo-Saxons coined the word “kinsman” to reference any male relative; typically, a brother.
+In present-day Pittsburgh, a menswear shop of the same name intentionally fosters everything its Old English roots suggest: camaraderie, community, family.

 Also, really fantastic-looking menswear.

-“I wanted to develop a place that was part of this community,” says Powell.
+“I wanted to develop a place that was part of this community,” says Kinsman founder and sole proprietor Courtney Powell.
 “I felt like, all these amazing things are happening in Pittsburgh, right?
 Menswear just seemed to be really underrepresented.”

 “Hopefully [menswear] keeps growing as a part of the community,” she says.
 “That’s kind of my hope overall with Kinsman — that it would start at community.
 I wanted to create an experience and portray a lifestyle and give people access to that lifestyle.”

-Like so many consumers, ourselves included, Powell is constantly in pursuit of an escape from the indulgences we encounter in our daily lives.
-On her quest to simplify her own life; to resort to only what is essential, Kinsman was born.
+Like many millennial-era consumers, Powell remains in constant pursuit of an escape from material indulgences.
+In simplifying her own life, in resorting only to what is essential, Kinsman was born.

 “The idea behind Kinsman is that is should eliminate the excess,” she explains.
 “It’s really curated, simple, functional stuff.
 All the stuff that you need.
 I don’t want anyone to come in and feel overwhelmed, like there’s a ton of shit, you know?
 Excess does not equal happiness; [it] does not equal fulfillment.
 If anything, it’s detracting from all of that.”